 H.H.
 Maclean owned a number of yachts over the years and each one had a unique registered flag, all of them loosely based on the arms of the Maclean family.
 Doris’ flag was registered in 1924 and it remains unique to the vessel – and we have a brand new flag!

 In 1929 she was owned by W.E Willson and was renamed Grey Mist (again!).
 By 1930 she was registered to W.G.
 Verdon-Smith CBE, later to be Sir William, chairman of the Bristol Aeroplane Company.
 Around 1931 her hull was clad in copper by Hillyards of Littlehampton.

-She was briefly owned by Philip Shepherd in 1934 and then in 1935 she was bought by the millionaire brewer Lord Brocket of Mallaig (a rather sinister Nazi sympathiser) who named her Cupid and kept her on the West Coast of Scotland for a couple of seasons.
+She was briefly owned by Philip Shepherd in 1934 and then in 1934 she was bought by the millionaire brewer Lord Brocket of Mallaig (a rather sinister Nazi sympathiser) who named her Cupid and kept her on the West Coast of Scotland for a couple of seasons.
 We have just discovered this newspaper clipping showing that in 1934 while Lord Brocket – then Hon Ronald Nail-Cain MP – was the owner when she was in collision with a coal-barge.
 We have just properly completed the repair of the stem!

 In 1936 the aviation pioneer Sir Alan Cobham decided that he should have a boat.
 Having been told that the best boats were to be found in Scotland he sent his wife, the former stage actress Gladys Lloyd, there to find one.
 She found Cupid lying at Greenock and, with the help of an Irishman named Sullivan, arranged to buy her for £900 (about £50,000 in today’s money, an extraordinary bargain even then).
 Sir Alan combined his wife’s name with his own and named the boat Glala.
 In his memoirs A Time to Fly, Sir Alan wrote;